 Section 80 JJAA of the Income Tax Act offers deductions on profits generated on the sale of goods and products manufactured in factories.
-Under this section, companies can claim a deduction of up to 30% salary of new full-time employees for an assessment period pf 3 years.
-A Chartered Accountant must audit these accounts and present a report highlighting all the returns of the company be submitted.
+Under this section, companies can claim a deduction of up to 30% salary of new full-time employees for an assessment period of 3 years.
+A Chartered Accountant must audit these accounts and present a report highlighting all the returns of the company.

 Section 80 LA of the Income Tax Act allows Scheduled Banks that have offshore accounts in SEZs, Entities of International Finance Centres, and banks set up in foreign countries to claim tax deductions equal to 100% of the income for the first 5 years and 50% of the income earned by transactions for the next 5 years.

 Section 80 P of the Income Tax Act offers tax deductions to cooperative societies under certain conditions.
 If these cooperative societies earn income from cottage industries, fishing, sale of agricultural harvest, production and sale of milk, etc., then these societies are eligible for tax deductions.
 It is important to note that all cooperative societies can claim the following tax deductions:

 - Income earned by renting the warehouses owned by the society